AlyceBrady/ramp/installation/INSTALL_DB.md

 for future use (e.g., to create a clone of the database for testing purposes).

 * Copy the sample file (ramp demo, smart demo, other?) that is closest to your needs and edit it to reflect the table structures you need.
 For demo, development, or test databases, you may wish to keep or redefine the initial data in these source files; for a production database, you will probably want to remove all, or nearly all, of the sample data provided.

   When you are ready, log in to MySQL as a database administrator and read in the appropriate file (SOURCE filename.sql).

-============ No longer used? =========
+============ Verbiage that is no longer used? =========

 Ramp and Smart each use a single MySQL account to access a database;
 authorization is achieved not by using different MySQL accounts with